rubenwardy/minetest_modding_book/_en/basics/lua.md

 * Create a new Lua project from existing source (specify Minetest's base directory).
 * Follow the "Attach to remote Application" debugging instructions from Koneki wiki.
 * It is suggested to add those lines from wiki at the beginning of builtin.lua.
 * Start the debugger.
-(Set "Break on first line" in debugger configuration to see if it is working).
+(Set "Break on first line" in debugger configuration to see if it is working.)
 * Start Minetest.
 * Enter the game to start Lua.